A

 T

-Brenda Kearney is a Leitrim-based multidisciplinary artist whose current practice centres around domestic practices, ideas of community and collaborative care.
+Brenda is a multidisciplinary artist with a practice centred around domestic practices, ideas of community and collaborative care.
 Drawing on previous experience as a cook, fishmonger, student of anthropology and ongoing ceramic work, she creates projects which prompt conversation, collaborative curiosity and exchanges of ideas.
 She also incorporates ethnographic research in her methodology, particularly in the areas of craft, education and cultural heritage.
+She is currently a studio artist at the Model, Sligo (2022- 2024) in the north-west of Ireland.

 Brenda is a founding member of Fairland Collective, a socially-engaged art collective based between Ireland, the UK and France; they produce art projects that recognise and encourage creativity in daily life.
 These projects often use cooking and meals to engage networks of people and communities, offering poetic and lively interruptions to ordinary life.
 Through art and action, the collective’s work facilitates encounters that imagine and create new common ways of working and living together.